QuinnMcHugh/tastigo/README.md

     -add images to the deals.ts for known deals
     -for long occurrence texts, the icon is shrinking.
 Maybe also align it with the first line of text in this case -add correct body text below image
+    -clean up voting and "claim deal" buttons

-  -edit deals.ts to have titles "Lead With the Deal".
+-NEXT - edit deals.ts to have titles "Lead With the Deal".
 That'll be reflected in the weekly and daily pages -bug where daily deal is receiving click for day's accordion - need repro

 -update readme, instructions on how to run, what app is -publish static web app on GH pages - with v0 of Seattle knowledge